- Annual Australasian Aid Conference

 Registration fees do not include insurance of any kind.
 It is strongly recommended that all delegates take out their own travel and medical insurance prior to coming to the Conference.
 The policy should include loss of fees/deposit through cancellation of your participation in the Conference, or through cancellation of the Conference itself, loss of airfares for any reason, medical expenses, loss or damage to personal property, additional expenses and repatriation should travel arrangements have to be altered.
 Neither the conference organisers nor the organising committee will take any responsibility for any participant failing to insure.
 Please speak to your travel agent or airline in regard to this matter.

 The conference organisers recognise that some delegates may have special dietary needs.
-Please advise Macarena Rojas via email should you have any specific dietary requirements.
+Please contact us at firstname.lastname@example.org to advise us of any special requirements you may have.

 Canberra’s public bus service, ACTION Buses, covers Canberra’s major tourist sites and the suburbs.
 The number 7/7A bus stops directly in front of the Crawford School; you can access the timetable and route map here.